suntorch/Dazzler/README.md

 The use cases can be as follows:

-- to log all database operations.
+- to monitor/report all Update/Delete/Insert operations.
+- to monitor/report top Nth long running queries.
-- to accept/cancel database operations in centralized code base.
+- to accept/reject a query execution in centralized code base.

 ## DB providers can be used
 It works across all .NET ADO providers including SQL Server, MySQL, Firebird, PostgreSQL and Oracle.

 ## Examples